-- Always go to a safe place. - Contact Campus Police if the assault occurred on campus. - If you are not sure about prosecution, but might want to prosecute later, you are encouraged to obtain a medical evidentiary examination.
-You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint. - If you are not sure what to do, you can call the Rape Crisis Hotline at 1-800-656-HOPE. - Preserve evidence: whenever possible the victims should not shower, bath, or douche, change clothing, or otherwise clean up.
+- Always go to a safe place. - Contact Campus Police if the assault occurred on campus. - If a student is not sure about prosecution, but might want to prosecute later, he/she is encouraged to obtain a medical evidentiary examination.
+He/she is encouraged to file a police report and he/she always have the right to change his/her mind and not to pursue a criminal complaint. - If a student is not sure what to do, he/she can call the Rape Crisis Hotline at 1-800-656-HOPE. - Preserve evidence: whenever possible the victims should not shower, bath, or douche, change clothing, or otherwise clean up.
 If at all possible, do not urinate.
 Important evidence could be destroyed or lost.
 Evidence found by investigators will help police conduct the investigation. - Do not smoke, drink liquids, or brush teeth if oral contact has been made. - Keep clothing that was worn at the time of the offense; if clothes are changed, place clothing in a paper bag.
-(Note: evidence deteriorates in plastic.)

-- Get prompt medical attention - Write down all details remembered as soon as possible. - If you do not wish to make a report to the police, you are still encouraged to seek professional medical advice.
+(Note: evidence deteriorates in plastic.) - Get prompt medical attention - Write down all details remembered as soon as possible. - If a student does not wish to make a report to the police, he/she is still encouraged to seek professional medical advice.
 It is important not to forget the possibility of sexually transmitted diseases and/or pregnancy.

-West Georgia Technical College strives to make your educational environment safe.
+West Georgia Technical College strives to make students' educational environment safe.
 The college recognizes that individual conduct while on campus significantly impacts the quality of campus life.
 WGTC recognizes sexual misconduct of any kind as a socially irresponsible behavior that violates the rights of other individuals.